Updated January 18, 2011; March 28, 2012; December 03, 2013; Dec 4, November 28, 2017

 Administrative Guidelines and Policies

-POST-SECONDARY BURSARY POLICY
+POST-SECONDARY BURSARY POLICY - Changes Pending

 The Wetaskiwin ATA Local No. 18 will award a maximum of three bursaries annually to high school graduates in their first year of attendance at a post-secondary institution.
 If eligible, the student may apply to more than one bursary category.
 However, there is a maximum of 1 bursary awarded per applicant.